Underhunden/mmlite/README.md

 # mmlite
 A Multi Master (Lite) extension for PostgreSQL

-The extension works exactly as postgres' own logical replication pgoutput plugin with one (1) major difference.
+The extension works exactly as postgres' own logical replication pgoutput plugin (it's basically copied) with one (1) major difference/addition.
 It filters out all output that's got a valid origin.
 That means nodes can publish/subscribe to each other without bouncing messages back and forth, giving us a multi master (lite) setup.

 Caveats apply!